Open Now — 24/7 Plumbing

 Toilet leaks

 A leaking or blocked toilet can waste litres of water per day.
-Signs of a toilet leak include constant running water, a wobbling toilet seat, or water pooling around the base of the toilet.
+Signs of a toilet leak include constant running water, a wobbling toilet seat, or water pooling around the toilet’s base.

 Water heater leaks